Frequently Asked Questions

 We want your estimate to be as accurate as possible.
 The most common reasons for an inaccurate estimate are:

-- Failing to report other untaxed income such as contributions to a 401(k) plan, an IRA or child support received.
+- Failing to report other untaxed income such as a foreign income exclusion or child support received.

 - Failing to include stepparent income.

 - Under-reporting the student's assets.
 Any assets in the student's name must be included (e.g. cash, bank accounts, joint accounts, trust funds or Uniform Gift to Minors).